Random06457/Zelda64Loader/README.md

  This can load a Majora's Mask ROM either as a single file or as a file system.

- When a ROM is loaded as a "Single File", the loader will create the nintendo 64's memory layout, load and decompress the "code" file and load the overlay files specified by the overlay table used by the graph thread.
+ When a ROM is loaded as a "Single File", the loader will create the nintendo 64's memory layout, load the "code" file and load all the overlay files it can find (see [Loaded overlays](#loaded-overlays) for more details).

  <img src="https://raw.githubusercontent.com/Random0666/Useless-stuff/master/Mm64Loader/ghidra_loader.png" width=40%/>

  When a ROM is loaded as a "File System", the loader will simply parse the DMA entries and let you extract them.

 <img src="https://raw.githubusercontent.com/Random0666/Useless-stuff/master/Mm64Loader/ghidra_fs.png" width=50%/>

+# Loaded overlays
+The overlays the loader will seek for are the following:
+ - Overlays specified by a table used by the "graph" thread (e.g. ovl_title)
+ - Actor overlays
+ - "Effect Soft Sprite" (aka "Effect SS2") overlays

 # Currently supported versions:
 - Japan 1.0 (zelda@srd44 00-03-31 02:22:11)